Start a task process workflow action Nintex workflow for Office 365 SharePoint Online

 - Nintex workflow examples: Copy Document, Translate Document and Web Request Workflow actions in Nintex for Office 365

-Hope this Nintex Workflow tutorial helps you to use Start a task process Nnintex Workflow in SharePoint Online Office 365.
+I hope this Nintex Workflow tutorial helps you to use Start a task process Nintex Workflow in SharePoint Online Office 365.